 The Camp staff will utilize 247Scouting for all merit badge tracking and your online access (found in your registration confirmation email) will allow you to print or re-print your own blue cards at home.
-Each camp will issue a "blue card" for each newly started merit badge.
 All advancement is done digitally & can be inspected throughout the week with 247Scouting, and corrections will be made Saturday morning during checkout.